Bug Report #3817

 - % Done changed from 100 to 0

 Very weird... it looks like GitHub shows all the commits from pull requests as well.
 Which means Redmine got that commit and thought it was in the main repo, which closed the ticket based on the commit message.
 Quite awkward.
 In the future, let's try to use "refs #1234" when you are supplying a fix, the main devs can then use the "fixes..." commit message in their merge commit.
 That should list everything nicely here.

 Thanks for the pull request, I'll make sure this is pulled in as soon as possible.

-#8 Updated by Lorenzo Pisani about 3 years ago
+#8 Updated by Lorenzo Pisani over 3 years ago

 A little further explanation... this is what happened:

 See, you can find your commit in the official kohana/orm repo, although it hasn't been pulled into a branch yet.
 Redmine found this commit, read the message that said it was a fix for this ticket, and closed the ticket.
 We probably have to document this somewhere in the docs so it doesn't happen again.
 No pull requests should ever include the "fixes..." command, just "refs..."